CFO Central

 Unlike traditional spreadsheets, which operate in a flat, two-dimensional format, multi-dimensional modeling enables finance teams to analyze data dynamically across multiple perspectives, by product, location, customer, vendor, account, etc., making financial planning more flexible, accurate, and insightful.

-Business Rules: Predefined logic that automates calculations, allocations, and forecasting scenarios based on multi-dimensional inputs.
+Predefined logic that automates calculations, allocations, and scenario modeling.

 Benefits of Using Multi-Dimensional Models in FP&A